The following is my delineation of the the ongoing enjoyment and appreciation of this moment of being alive – as I understand it:–

 - Stay affectively aware (24/71) of how I am experiencing this moment (the only moment) of being alive

-- Once I find myself no longer feeling good, stop whatever is it I’m doing, and engage cognitive attention1 to trace back to the exact trigger that caused that feeling.
+- Once I find myself no longer feeling good (thanks to the aforementioned affective awareness), stop whatever is it I’m doing, and engage cognitive attention1 to trace back to the exact trigger that caused that feeling.

 - Seeing the silliness of having such an incident puts me back on track (i.e., I resume feeling good).